Providence Medical Research Center

 Medical research studies we conduct in Eastern Washington include FDA-regulated clinical trials, federally sponsored research programs, patient registries and local investigator-initiated projects.
 We oversee active research protocols and clinical trials in a wide variety of medical specialties.

 - Cystic fibrosis.
-We participate in the Cystic Fibrosis Patient Registry as well as new drug trials
+Cystic Fibrosis Patient Registry

 - Abnormal heart rhythms or arrhythmias